 (b) that the person is the subject of a matter before the Tribunal otherwise than as a Tribunal member.

-(2) A person who is suspended from office under this section (called the “person suspended” in sections 124 to 126) remains entitled to the emoluments of the office while suspended.
+(2) A person who is suspended from office under this section (called the person suspended in sections 124 to 126) remains entitled to the emoluments of the office while suspended.

 123. Why termination may be recommended